Albania national under-17 football team

 The Albania national under-17 football team represents Albania in international football at this age level in the UEFA European Under-17 Championship, as well as any other under-17 international football tournaments.
 It is controlled by Albanian Football Association, the governing body for football in Albania.

 Albania U17 has never qualified in an Under-17 major tournament, managing four times, their first Elite Round came in 2003 the "elite round" twice in 2012, 2014 under the coach Džemal Mustedanagić in both cases and nine years later in 2023.
-Despite not Qualifying in the past Albania U17 will host the 2025 UEFA European Under-17 Championship, which will be held in Tirana – capital city of the country.
+Despite not Qualifying in the past Albania U17 hosted the 2025 UEFA European Under-17 Championship, which was held in Tirana – capital city of the country.

 History

 Before 2002, the event was classified as a U-16 tournament.